X

 The unofficial CNET DIY Steam Deck stand

-Yes, Valve is making its own stand for the Steam Deck that will also act as a docking station.
+Yes, Valve has made its own stand for the Steam Deck that will also act as a docking station.
 But the date, price and even exact details on that are all TBD.
 Not wanting to wait, I tweaked some tablet stand designs and created both 3D printed and lasercut Steam Deck stands, perfectly sized to the device.
 You can download the designs here, and this list of the best 3D printers should get you started making one of them.

 See at